 www.AntiqueTimeClocks.com

-Welcome to www.AntiqueTimeClocks.com.
-Be sure to read the site OBJECTIVES before moving on:
+Be sure to read our objectives before moving on!

-Dial Recorders - Known manufacturers include Bundy, Dey, ITR, & Syracuse
+Known manufacturers include Bundy, Dey, ITR, and Syracuse

 A unique dial recorder made by the predecessor company of the Dey Time Register Company of Syracuse, NY.
 Extensive company data is presented with a detailed view of this early time recorder.